oracle/graal/docs/getting-started/graalvm-community/container-images/graalvm-ce-container-images.md

 Check what other configuration types of container images are available [here](https://github.com/graalvm/container).

-If you look for Oracle GraalVM container images, they are published in the [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:10::::::).
+If you are looking for Oracle GraalVM container images, they are published in the [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:10::::::).